greg-js/arch-wiki-md-repo/wiki/_content/Samsung R430.md

 ## Enable and disable featues

-To be able to activate and deactivate features such as the touchpad or the wireless card, you need to install the kernel module [easy-slow-down-manager](https://aur.archlinux.org/packages/easy-slow-down-manager/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/easy-slow-down-manager)]</sup>.
+To be able to activate and deactivate features such as the touchpad or the wireless card, you need to install the kernel module [easy-slow-down-manager](https://aur.archlinux.org/packages/easy-slow-down-manager/).
 It's very simple to use and the usage is described in **/usr/share/doc/easy-slow-down-manager/README**.

 Obviously, like before, you need to load the module for it to work, either by using modprobe, like **modprobe easy-slow-down-manager** (might need a reboot to work for the first time), or adding a `easy-slow-down-manager.conf` file to `/etc/modules-load.d`.

-To make managing the features of the notebook easier, you can install [samsung-tools](https://aur.archlinux.org/packages/samsung-tools/)<sup><small>AUR</small></sup>.
+To make managing the features of the notebook easier, you can install [samsung-tools](https://aur.archlinux.org/packages/samsung-tools/).
 Just install it and follow the instructions given by the install script.

 Retrieved from "[https://wiki.archlinux.org/index.php?title=Samsung_R430&oldid=392651](https://wiki.archlinux.org/index.php?title=Samsung_R430&oldid=392651)"